 You don’t have to stick an uncomfortable swab up your nose, which will increase testing compliance.
 This also protects healthcare workers from potential exposure to sick patients and works around worldwide swab shortages.
 We also found that expensive preservatives are not needed to test saliva, which lowers the costs.

 Nucleic acid extraction is time-consuming and expensive, and there have been worldwide shortages of the supplies needed to do it.
-For SalivaDirect™, Yale University has worked out how to skip this step, making it more accessible.
+For SalivaDirect™, Yale School of Public Health has worked out how to skip this step, making it more accessible.

 The SalivaDirect method reflects 100% Clinical Specificity and 94% Clinical Sensitivity.